A Ship Named Connecticut

 There had been multiple changes to her design from what Sec.
 Stoddert had first suggested; input from Overton (of course) his subcontractors, Capt.
 Tryon’s wishes, and further suggestions by local ship builders consulted for insight all resulted in a different vessel than what most historical accounts state, all of which refer to the original Stoddert plans.
 Three-masted, ship-rigged, she was to be a sloop of war – that is to say, from the Amercian point of view, one deck of guns fewer than 28 in number – essentially a small frigate.
 She was named Connecticut by Sec.
 Stoddert, and she was rated for 24 guns although, as was common in those days, she was pierced for some extra… In this case, the vessel carried 26 guns.
 And although historians state that she had all 12 pounders, the ship’s logs make a comment early on that leave me to think that only a few were of that size, and it is likely that the battery was mostly 9-pounders… although this is merely an educated guess.
 The ship ultimately had two decks (independant of an orlop), a length of 125 feet, a breadth of 32′ 2″, and a dept of 16′ 1″.
 She was actually rated 548 – 36/95 tons, not the 492 tons originally planned for and almost always quoted as being her size.
 The crew – seamen, boys, Marines, officers numbered around 180, but this fluctuated given prize crews, a couple of deaths, a couple of people removed from duty, &c.

-She sailed down the Connecticut River and found herself stuck at the mouth in Saybrook on account of the substantial sand bar chronic for that location.
+She sailed down the Connecticut River and found herself blocked at the mouth in Saybrook on account of the substantial sand bar chronic for that location.
 It was considered too much to dredge usefully and larger vessels would need to be towed through a drifting gap in bar if one was there at any given point, or more likely, to wait for a tide sufficiently high to take advantage of the moment to sail over the bar.
 In time, she made it over and arrived at her home port of New London in August 1799, there to take on her guns, powder, complete recruitment, receive orders.
 On Tuesday, 15 October, with pleasant weather and winds WNW, the USS Connecticut sailed for the Windward Islands in the Caribbean with three vessels in convoy.

-The USS Connecticut was attached to the convoy headed by Thomas Truxtun in the USS Constellation, but by the time Connecticut had arrived, Truxtun sailed his ship back home for repairs, leaving Capt.
+The USS Connecticut was attached to the convoy headed by Thomas Truxtun in the USS Constellation, but by the time Connecticut had arrived, Truxtun had sailed his ship back home for repairs, leaving Capt.
 Richard V. Morris in the USS Adams, 22 guns, in charge.
 The Connecticut was to cruise largely between Puerto Rico and Guadaloupe, with usual naval charge to “sink, take, or destroy” the enemy.
 During her one year tour (enlistments for the Navy were for one year at first), she captured four enemy vessels (the most famous being the privateer brig L’Italie Conquise), recaptured six American vessels in the hands of the enemy, and caused the destruction of two more enemy vessels by running them aground in chase, setting fire to one to prevent her from being used again while the other was so badly damaged that it would never sail again.

 The Connecticut was arguably the fastest large vessel in the Navy at this time, drooled over, it seems, by other captains for just that reason.
 The port of operations during this tour was Basseterre in St-Kitts, where the prizes (captured enemy vessels) were brought.
 By later in 1800, Capt.
 Truxtun had returned to take command of his squadron, and in September he ordered Capt.
 Tryon to sail for home, convoying a group of American merchantmen along the way for their safety.